wellcometrust/grants_tagger/README.md

 To package the code run `make build`.
 This will create a wheel in dist that you can distribute and `pip install`. `make deploy` pushes that wheel in a public Wellcome bucket that you can use if you have access to write into it.
-We plan to migrate towards Github releases and PyPi soon.

 Packaged models are produced through dvc by running `dvc repro` and stored in s3 by running `make sync_artifacts`.
 This might soon change to